 This parameter defines the rate at which the space reclamation operation is performed.
 Typically, VMFS6 can send the unmap commands either in bursts or sporadically depending on the workload and configuration.
 When you create a VMFS6 datastore, you can specify one of the following options.

 None.
 Disables the unmap operations for the datastore.
 The option is configurable through the vSphere Web Client.

 Low (default).
 Sends the unmap command at a less frequent rate.
 The option is configurable through the vSphere Web Client.

 Manual Reclamation of Free Space on VMFS5 Datastore

 VMFS5 and earlier file systems do not unmap free space automatically, but you can use the esxcli storage vmfs unmap command to reclaim space manually.
-When you use the command, keep in mind that it might send many unmap requests at a time, which can lock some of the resources during this operation.
+When you use the command, keep in mind that it might send many unmap requests at a time.
+This action can lock some of the resources during the operation.